denniseolarsson/denniseolarsson.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, my name is Dominika!
+title: "Hello, my name is Dennis!
 author_profile: false
 redirect_from:
   - /about/